NatCatAnalystRandle/NatCatAnalystRandle.github.io/seismic-catastrophe-risk-model.md

 More than three quarters of expected repair loss comes from **acceleration-sensitive nonstructural damage**.

-This highlights an important difference between structural safety and financial portfolio risk: the components most important for life safety are not necessarily the components driving expected insured loss.
+This highlights an important difference between structural safety and portfolio financial risk: the components most important for life safety are not necessarily the components driving expected economic loss.

 ---